Prehabilitation this is a process of enhancing function to improve your ability to withstand forthcoming treatment and improve outcomes.

 There are many resources which we can provide or refer you to which will help support you.
 Some of the links to these are below.

 If you are referred for Prehabilitation and diet and nutrition is something of a concern, at your first appointment we will establish what the concern is regarding weight loss or weight gain, potential causes for this and the effect this is having on your health and wellbeing.
-We will also take measurements such as weight and height and these will be monitored.
+We will also take measurements such as weight, height and grip strength and these will be monitored.
 A personalised plan will be created with you to follow and also referrals onto specialist services such as a dietician, if required.

 In this Podcast you'll hear about how to eat well to keep well nourished.
 Key messages around the important food groups you need to create energy, including the 5 portions of fruit and vegetables a day but also the importance protein has on muscle strength, blood and immune system.
 What to eat and where to get these vital nutrients from.
 It promotes the benefits of a balanced diet.
 Tips for what to eat if losing weight and to not see the term 'diet' as a term of weight loss.
 Its about maintaining a healthy weight and eating well to stay well and avoiding weight loss before and during cancer treatment.